IntersectMBO/ouroboros-network/ouroboros-consensus/docs/utxo-hd.md

 lock and the risk of a wallet bug as opposed to "unnecessarily" complicating the mini protocol itself (which would also require additional complexity in the wallet code).

+Similar concerns about accidental delays do exist for other threads besides LocalStateQuery.
+For example, the Mempool (see next section) will hold the lock while validating a new transaction.
+If a ledger bug cause a transaction's validation to take too long, then the Mempool could end up holding the lock for too long, causing the write buffer to bloat and unduly increase the node's memory footprint.
+Every idea we've had for defending against such a bug has costs.
+For the Mempool example, we would use a timeout to interrupt the validation and reject the offending transaction.
+That seems like a questionable action to take, since it might actually be fully valid in the absence of this hypothetical ledger bug, but it also seems preferable to risking the node itself running out of memory.
+This defensive measure would also require a new constructor in the transaction-rejection-reason data type, thereby embellishing any mini protocols that convey that data type, etc.

+This is disappointing additional complexity, and each component that holds the lock would need to have something similar.
+TODO can we do better here?

 ## Mempool